'Eagle-caught salmon' and other stunts mark April Fools' day

-NEW YORK From Washington, D.C., to Silicon Valley, U.S. politicians and major companies turned prankster on Tuesday, April Fools' Day, with gags ranging from a fake tattoo to a perfume with cheesy notes.
+NEW YORK, April 1 From Washington, D.C., to Silicon Valley, U.S. politicians and major companies turned prankster on Tuesday, April Fools' Day, with gags ranging from a fake tattoo to a perfume with cheesy notes.

 Texas Republican Senator Ted Cruz turned up on Fox News's morning show sporting a fake tattoo of former British Prime Minister Winston Churchill.